Empower vs. Betterment

 |Socially Responsible Investing|

-Personal Capital was founded in 2009.
+Empower was founded in 2009.
 It uses a combination of human advisors and a technology-driven investment platform.
 It charges less than most traditional advisors.
-Personal Capital advisors work with you to put your funds into one of a handful of pre-designed ETF portfolios.
+Empower advisors work with you to put your funds into one of a handful of pre-designed ETF portfolios.
 It has $9 billion in assets under management.

-The personal finance dashboard is free to all users regardless of whether or not they pay for Personal Capital's investment management service.
-You'll need at least $100,000 in assets to qualify for Personal Capital's lowest investment product tier, which is the service we are evaluating here.
+The personal finance dashboard is free to all users regardless of whether or not they pay for Empower's investment management service.
+You'll need at least $100,000 in assets to qualify for Empower's lowest investment product tier, which is the service we are evaluating here.
 But even if you don't have that much, the free tools are worth checking out.

 Betterment was founded in 2008 and is considered the first major robo advisor.
 But that doesn't mean a robot picks stocks for you.
 Based on a series of questions about your investment timeline and goals, your funds are sent into a pre-built portfolio of exchange traded funds (ETFs) that most closely matches your needs.
 It holds $16 billion in assets under management.